-If you chose a fattier cut, this step may take a little longer, but it’s well worth it.
-Trimming the fat from your beef is one of the most important steps of making beef jerky.
+If you chose a fattier cut, this step might take a little longer, but it’s well worth it.
+Trimming the fat from your beef is one of the most important steps in making beef jerky.

 Why?
 Well, fat spoils quickly, and if it’s attached to your beef jerky, it’ll spoil your whole batch along with it.

 Your jerky will last longer and taste better if you trim all the fat from the beef first.
 Remove as much as you can — you’ll be glad you did.

 Freezing and Cutting the Beef

 Now put your freshly-trimmed beef in the freezer for 1-2 hours to make it easier to slice.
 Take it out when you see ice crystals beginning to form on the surface of the beef.